 As a capacity building organization, we provide training webinars, written resources, Pro Bono guidance for organizations and solo practitioners as well as technical assistance support to aid attorneys, legal staff, and social workers on the ground working with youth along with pro bono attorneys.
 To see how CILA took action in 2022, take a look at our 2022 Annual Report.

-CILA has prepared the chart "Helpful Resources in Representing UC,” to facilitate research, especially for those new to the world of children's immigration law.
+CILA has prepared the chart "Helpful Resources in Representing Unaccompanied Children," to facilitate research, especially for those new to the world of children's immigration law.
 The chart contains links to a variety of resources but is by no means exhaustive.
 As you discover new and helpful resources you'd like to see added, do let us know.

-CILA has prepared a chart identifying publications for citation by publication in Central America, to facilitate service in this manner when necessary.
+CILA created a chart identifying publications for citation by publication in Central America, to facilitate service in this manner when necessary.
 The chart contains contact information, pricing, and general circulation areas for publications in El Salvador, Guatemala, and Honduras.
 The chart is by no means exclusive and if you use or are aware of other publications that you’d recommend, please let us know.